expressiblelife/2017BI/README.md

 ##### 6. Publish Your Work
 - Use git `add`, `commit`, and `push` to the forked repository.
 - Send pull request to the HR Manager.
+You need to 'compare across forks'.
 - The HR Manager will provide you address of **submission form** and **approval code** (ex: 0407).
 Take note.
 - The HR Manager will send you back anyway you fail to complete all the tasks above.